-You have a lot in common with your family.
+You may have a lot in common with your family members.
 Think about it.
 Has anybody ever told you, “You have your mom’s eyes,” or “You have your grandfather’s nose”?

 Your genes help paint a picture of who you are.
 They help determine your eye, hair, and skin color.
-They decide how you look, some of the ways you behave, and even your blood type.
-But most important, they can help doctors learn what types of health problems might be passed on to you.
+They affect how you look, some ways you behave, and even your blood type.
+But most importantly, they can help doctors learn what kinds of health problems might be passed on to you.

 Chances are you have a family member who suffers from some type of health condition.
 If you do, you may have a higher chance of developing this condition as well.
 By knowing your health history family tree, you can pass this information along to your doctor.

-The sooner you start developing your healthy history family tree, the sooner you can start using it to help protect your health.
+The sooner you start developing your healthy history family tree, the earlier you can begin to use it to help protect your health.

 Last updated January 2014